rustunit/rustunit.github.io/content/blog/drafts/bevy-meetup-2/index.md

 # Learnings

-* short short shor
+* less is more
-* make it as easy as possible for presenters to participate
+* make it as easy as possible for presenters

 # What